-Current inventories and largely unrestricted imports challenge the US domestic industry and our pending trade action may not achieve the desired results and may be costly to us.
+Current inventories and largely unrestricted imports challenge the U.S. domestic industry and our pending trade action may not achieve the desired results and may be costly to us.

-Higher than normal inventories, sales of excess civilian and military inventories (including from the dismantling of nuclear weapons) by governments and industry participants, as well as the production levels and costs of production in countries such as Russia, Kazakhstan, and Uzbekistan have had a substantial impact on the domestic uranium production industry.
-If the higher inventories and the imports from Kazakhstan and other government subsidized production sites remain unchecked on a continuing basis, there could be a significant negative impact to the uranium market which could adversely impact the Company's future profitability.
-We have jointly filed a petition for relief with the U.S. Department of Commerce under Section 232 of the Trade Expansion Act of 1962 from imports of uranium products that threaten U.S. national security.
+Higher than normal inventories, sales of excess civilian and military inventories (including from the dismantling of nuclear weapons) by governments and industry participants, as well as the production levels and costs of production in and for countries such as Russia, Kazakhstan and Uzbekistan have had a substantial impact on the U.S. uranium production industry over the past several years.
+More recently, China has aggressively expanded its role in the global uranium mining markets and in the rest of the nuclear fuel cycle.
+China has also made clear its intent to penetrate the U.S. nuclear markets.
+If the imports from government-subsidized production sites remain unchecked on a continuing basis, there could be a significant continuing negative impact to the uranium market which could adversely impact the Company's future profitability.
+In 2018, with a co-petitioner, we jointly filed a petition for relief with the U.S. Department of Commerce (DOC) under Section 232 of the Trade Expansion Act of 1962 from imports of uranium products that threaten U.S. national security.
+The petition seeks a quota which, in effect, would reserve twenty-five percent of the U.S. market for domestic uranium.
+Ultimately, the President may take other, or no, action on the requested relief.
 There is no assurance that the petition will result in any impact on the imports of uranium from low-cost state-sponsored production.
+There can be no certainty of the outcome of the DOC investigation, the recommendation of the Secretary of Commerce, or actions to be taken by the President, and therefore the outcome of this process and its effects on the U.S. uranium market is uncertain.
 Moreover, the petition may have unintended consequences that may affect our business relationships with industry and consumers of uranium.
 These consequences, together with the costs of pursuing the trade action, may have adverse impacts on us.
+Additionally, we have received a request from a Congressional committee seeking documents related to our trade action as a part of an investigation of the current administration's actions regarding uranium.
+Again, this may have unexpected consequences, including the costs of responding to the request for documents or any further action by the committee.